cappy-pugliese/cappy_popgen_project/Part2_finishing-the-project.md

 -   Separating by year as well seems to show a bit of a pattern as well

-    -   many of the older samples were mainly pops 1-3, then in 2012 transitioned to more of 5-7, then in 2015-16 saw the introduction of pop 4
+    -   many of the older samples were mainly pops 1-3, then in 2012 transitioned to more of 5-7, then in 2015-16 saw the larger introduction of pop 4

     -   These patterns might also be due to sample collection bias based on the timing and place that they were sampled, seeing that there were a lot of USA samples collected in 2008 - 2010, and Canada samples being collected more later